Gordon633/base-time-stamp/README.md

 Use the dashboard to create timestamp records on Base.

 Each successful interaction records a timestamp through the configured `BaseTimeStamp` contract.

+## Deployment Notes

+Make sure the contract address in `lib/abi.ts` matches the contract deployed on Base mainnet.

+Make sure the `base:app_id` value in `app/layout.tsx` matches the app configuration.